Title II of the Americans with Disabilities Act (ADA) and DMHAS

 ADA Title II - DMHAS Clients, Patients, Visitors and Guests

-• Speak to the DMHAS staff person or clinician organizing the activity or program,
+2. Informally to the DMHAS staff person organizing the activity or program.

 Written requests should include:

-1. Name and contact information of the person making the request.
+• Name and contact information of the person making the request and the requested modification.

 • The request fundamentally alters the program, service or activity or poses an undue burden and an equally effective alternative modification will be provided or

-• The request was denied because it was not made by or on behalf of a person with disabilities, the request was not for a reasonable modification of a DMHAS program, service or activity that directly concerns the person’s disability.
+• The request was not for a reasonable modification that directly accommodates the person’s disability.

 Effective Communication